Planting Garlic In Spring February 20, 2019 10:04 4 Comments

 Spring planted garlic will almost always be smaller than fall-planted garlic.
 Because of this, early season growing conditions are extremely important.
 Shelter, fertility and moisture are the most important things you can control.

 Choose a location that is protected from the wind, has plenty of sun exposure and warms up quickly in the morning.
 Using raised beds is also recommended as it helps warm the ground and prevent soggy soil during cold/wet periods in spring.

 Make sure the soil is rich in nutrients and especially high in Nitrogen.
-This is because the garlic plants will need to grow quickly to make up for the lost growing time in fall.
-Adding compost is recommended as it will improve the soil's health, however, it may not be enough to meet the fertility needs of the plants.
+This fertility is helpful because the garlic plants will need to grow quickly to make up for the lost growing time in fall.
+Adding compost is also recommended as it will improve the soil's health, however, it may not be enough to meet the fertility needs of the plants.
 A high Nitrogen fertilizer (organic or regular) applied in spring is often beneficial.

 It is also essential to ensure that the garlic has consistent moisture for the entire growing season.
 Even a week of dry soil conditions can cause stunting of the bulbs and will leave you with a poor harvest.
 Make sure that plants receive at least 1 inch of moisture per week on loamy soils and 2 inches of moisture per week on sandy soils.

 If you have experience or some thoughts about planting spring garlic, Leave a Comment Below!
 We'd love to hear what you think!

 Garlic Varieties For Canada October 31, 2018 15:51